 Steven Redgrave Honours

-In the 2001 New Year Honours he was appointed a Knight Bachelor “for services to Rowing” which he received from Queen Elizabeth II on 1 May 2001 in Buckingham Palace.
+In the 2001 New Year Honours Steve Redgrave was appointed a Knight Bachelor “for services to Rowing” which he received from Queen Elizabeth II on 1 May 2001 in Buckingham Palace.

 The Redgrave Pinsent Rowing Lake was opened by him and Matt Pinsent in 2006.
 The lake and boathouse provide training, medical and scientific facilities for the GB rowing squad.

-The 1988 Summer Olympics, officially known as the Games of the XXIV Olympiad, were an international multi-sport event celebrated from 17 September to 2 October 1988 in Seoul, South Korea.
+The 1988 Summer Olympics, officially known as the Games of the XXIV Olympiad; was an international multi-sport event celebrated from 17 September to 2 October 1988 in Seoul, South Korea.
 They were the second summer Olympic Games to be held in Asia and the first since the 1964 Summer Olympics held in Tokyo, Japan.
 They were also the fourth Olympic Games to be held in autumn.

-By rowing in the winning coxless four, Steve Redgrave of Great Britain became a member of a select group who had won gold medals at five consecutive Olympics.
+By rowing in the winning coxless four, Steven Redgrave of Great Britain became a member of a select group; who had won gold medals at five consecutive Olympics.
 The swimming 4 x 100-metre medley relay of B.J.
-Bedford, Megan Quann (Jendrick), Jenny Thompson and Dara Torres became the first women’s relay under 4-minutes, swimming 3:58 and setting a world record, claiming the gold medal for the United States.
+Bedford, Megan Quann (Jendrick), Jenny Thompson and Dara Torres became the first women’s relay under 4-minutes.
+Swimming 3:58 and setting a world record, claiming the gold medal for the United States.

 - Gold-1986 Edinburgh

 - 1996 – Winner of UK Celebrity Gladiators